Apang20/kanban-board/README.md

 ## Overview
-A responsive kanban application with drag and drop animation
+A responsive kanban application with drag and drop animation to help users organize and track their tasks.

 ## Technologies